peterhinch/micropython-samples/README.md

 See the code for usage and timing documentation.

+# micropip

+This is a version of upip which runs under Python 3.2 or above.
+It is intended for users of hardware which is not network enabled.
+It avoids the need for a Linux installation, and also avoids the need to compile the Unix build of MicroPython.
+Libraries may be installed to the PC for transfer to the target.

 # A design for a hardware power meter

 This uses a Pyboard to measure the power consumption of mains powered devices.